-Why is Young Parkinson's Important?
+Why Is Young-Onset Parkinson's Important?

 First, people who are affected by Parkinson's at a younger age experience the disease differently – they may be parents of young children, they may be at a different stage of their career and less able to deal with the challenges of a disabling condition, and they often have less time to engage in their own care.
 If you develop Parkinson's under age 50, your peers are more likely to be healthy and may struggle to deal with your illness more than an older group.
 Also, your doctor might not be familiar with Parkinson's.

 Second, younger people are different from a medical and scientific perspective.
 The younger you are, the more likely it is that your disease is genetic or caused by exposure to a specific toxin.
 Younger people have younger brains; if you have young-onset Parkinson's, your brain may be more responsive to exercise or other treatments that rely on your brain's ability to adapt to change – what scientists call "neuroplasticity."

 Because of these issues, different scientists will refer to young-onset Parkinson's as starting at 40, 50 or even 55.
 Scientists focused on the social aspects of Parkinson's – dealing with job stress and families – may use 50 or 55.
 Scientists focused on genetic Parkinson's often use a younger age as the cut-off, typically 40.
 A group of patients who had onset before 40 is very likely to include people with genetic Parkinson's.

 Approximately 2% of the 1 million people with the disease are thought to be below the age of 40.
 Since Parkinson's disease is still often overlooked as a diagnosis in younger patients, it is thought that the number of cases occurring in individuals below the age of 40 may actually be higher than the estimated 2% of the population with the disease.

 Connect with people affected by young-onset Parkinson's by joining NPF's online Young-Onset Forum.